yzm187-netizen/eduplus_mobile/docs/eduplus/schema.md

 - Groups/Messages/Progress: members and teacher can read; author or teacher can write.
 - Storage: avatars can be public-read; submissions/attachments must be auth-read.

+Role handling & route guards
+- Profiles.role determines which tab group mounts (student vs teacher).
+Store role in session state after sign-in and guard routes accordingly.
+- Teacher-only actions (e.g., create assignment) are hidden in UI and enforced in backend permissions.

 ## Indexing tips
 - Always index foreign keys you filter on: courseId, teacherId, assignmentId, groupId, userId.
 - Create a composite index for time-ordered feeds per scope, e.g., (groupId, createdAt).
 - Use unique indexes for natural keys like course code, email.
+ - For hierarchical tasks, index (assignmentId, sectionKey, parentId) and consider a path prefix strategy if deeply nested queries are needed.

 ## Why no passwordHash column?
 Appwrite Auth manages credentials securely.
 Storing password hashes in a custom collection is redundant and risky.
 Use the built-in Users + Sessions APIs and keep only profile metadata in `profiles`.